Instead of an Intro

 (Halving refers to the 50% cut in the rate at which new Bitcoins are created.
 This occurs roughly everyfour years.
 And historically, it has been a harbinger of explosive price gains over the next 12 to 18 months.)

-As you can see from the chart above, previous S2F predictions line up quite well with Bitcoin’s actual price performance.
-Now, based on the history of the halving, current S2F analysis says Bitcoin should reach $70,000 by — sometime around mid-2021.
+As you can see from the chart below, previous S2F predictions line up quite well with Bitcoin’s actual price performance.
+Now, based on the history of the halving, current S2F analysis says Bitcoin should reach $70,000 by — sometime around mid-2021.”

-In general we could treat it as neutral.
-This month as positive as negative events are present but all of them are of moderate importance:
+In general, we could treat the overall news backdrop as neutral.
+This month, positive and negative events are present but all of moderate importance.

-According to a job posting on its website, Fidelity is hiring for the role to help design, build, and maintain the infrastructure to run and scale its bitcoin mining operations.
+According to a job posting on its website, Fidelity is looking to design, build, and maintain the infrastructure to run and scale its Bitcoin mining operations.
+A Fidelity spokesperson told The Block:

 “Over the past couple of years, we have expanded our mining efforts to ramp up our knowledge of the space.
-We have explored optimal locations, hardware procurement, mining farm setups, and the economics of the mining industry as a whole,” a Fidelity spokesperson told The Block.
+We have explored optimal locations, hardware procurement, mining farm setups, and the economics of the mining industry as a whole.”

-Earlier Fidelity acquired 10.58% shares of Hut 8, Canadian mining company.
+Earlier, Fidelity acquired 10.58% shares of Hut 8, a Canadian mining company.

-In IIQ 2020 Grayscale Digital Asset Investment Report highlights investment activity across the Grayscale family of products this past quarter.
-Inflows stand for Mln 905.8$.
+In IIQ 2020, a Grayscale Digital Asset Investment Report highlights investment activity across the Grayscale family of products this past quarter.
+Inflows stand at $905.8Mln.
 Total cumulative inflows reach $2.5Bln:

-As a result, the Company’s aggregate hashing power capacity will increase by 45% from current levels to approximately 357 PH/s and consume 12.8 megawatts of power.
-This level of energy efficiency is the result of Riot’s continued efforts to build its operations with the highest performance mining hardware on the market.
+As a result of this acquisition, the company’s aggregate hashing power capacity will increase by 45% from current levels to approximately 357 PH/s and consume 12.8 megawatts of power.
+This level of energy efficiency is due to Riot’s continued efforts to build its operations with the highest performance mining hardware on the market.

-Now, in July, we see quite a different view on the short and long term perspective.
-As in the short-term, BTC still keeps the door open for the plunge, as volatility has decreased significantly, institutional investors have cut their positions, and overall trading range and volume stand small, while price correlation to stocks increases.
+In July, we see quite a different view on the short-term and long-term perspectives.
+In the short-term, BTC keeps the door open for a plunge, since volatility has decreased significantly, institutional investors have cut their positions, and overall trading range and volume stand small, while price correlation to stocks increases.
 This makes investors worry.
-It is clear that Bitcoin stands in the “energy building” process, but someday this energy has to be released, and investors fear that it could be released to the downside.
+It is clear that Bitcoin stands in an “energy building” process, but this energy must be released sometime.
+Investors fear that it could be released to the downside.

-In a longer-term horizon, the situation is the opposite.
-Fundamental factors and overall news and events background shows stable interest and demand for cryptocurrency.
-The Crypto business segment shows progress as big whales, such as Mastercard, Paypal, Fidelity, International banks, gradually are stepping in.
+On the longer-term, the situation is the opposite.
+The background of fundamental factors, news, and events indicates stable interest and demand for cryptocurrencies.
+The crypto business segment shows progress as whales like Mastercard, Paypal, Fidelity, and international banks, enter gradually.

-Combining these two moments and taking into consideration fair value calculation, we conclude that bitcoin stands at attractive price levels for accumulation in the long-term.
-We have confidence in fair fundamental value as JP Morgan and SEBA Bank show approximately the same amount.
-It means that while BTC stands below it – it is undervalued, hence, it is good for accumulation.
+Combining these two factors and taking fair value calculation into consideration, we conclude that Bitcoin stands at attractive price levels for long-term accumulation.
+We have confidence in its fair fundamental value since JP Morgan and SEBA Bank arrive at approximately the same amount.
+This means that – while BTC stands below that amount – it is undervalued; hence, this is a good time for accumulation.

-At the same time, we should not ignore short-term worries.
-If technical factors indeed trigger substantial retracement on the BTC market – the accumulation process will be more attractive.
-We’re not occasionally put the monthly chart at the beginning of this report. $10’500 level is technically vital for BTC as it is a barrier for a long-term bull trend continuation.
-But as we have an excellent fundamental background, we could accumulate while price stands below it, as the overall fundamental forecast is up.
+However, we should not ignore short-term concerns.
+If technical factors trigger a substantial retracement on the market, the accumulation process will become more attractive.
+We do not typically place the monthly chart at the beginning of a report, but the $10,500 level is technically vital for BTC because it is a barrier for a long-term bull trend continuation.
+Since we have an excellent fundamental background and the overall forecast is up, we could accumulate while the price stands below.

-Thus, we provide you with two major blocks of valuation – technical and fundamental with clear common conclusions.
-Now you have everything to prepare good trading plan…
+Thus, we provide here two major blocks of valuation, technical and fundamental, with clear, common conclusions.
+Now, you have everything to prepare a good trading plan…